Disciplined selection for well muscled sheep with locked in performance and excellent constitution.

 - Survival- All recorded lambs are tagged at birth, we have placed emphasis on scoring ewes for mothering ability and closely monitored lamb survival which has been recorded since Pat Tennent established the flock in 1956.
 Scanning multiples ensures accurate data on live lambs at birth, this data is then uploaded into SIL to generate breeding values and index figures.
 Survival is a complex trait involving many factors such as mothering ability, lamb vigour, milking ability to name a few.
 We tag in paddocks ranging from easy to steep terrain, this selection pressure ensures very accurate data for genetic progress to pass on to client flocks.

 - Growth rate- weaning weight is a key driver in farm profitability.
 Kg’s of lamb live weight weaned per kg of ewe liveweight mated is key to assessing ewe efficiency.
 We select for fast growth for early maturity and hogget mating potential.
 We record all weaning weights and Autumn weights across ewe and ram lambs.
 Our genetic trend graphs are showing solid progress is being made here.

 - Meat yield- through a large scale progeny trial focusing on growth and meat yield we have been able to bench mark our progress in this area.
 Results from the trial over the last 8 years have shown Pahiwi progeny to be consistent performers.
 The info from 5 k, ultrasound scanning, and the NGE lists also adds more data to our selection.

 - Wool- we keep a handle on wool quality and select for a medium bulky type.
-Ram hogget fleeces are weighed at July shearing to generate fleece weight breeding values.(FW12)
+Ram hogget fleeces are weighed at the beginning of August to generate fleece weight breeding values.(FW12)